KITcii/smart-contract-dev-support/patterns/Design Patterns/Factory Pattern/README.md

 # Factory Pattern
 ## Context
-The Factory Pattern is applicable if an application requires multiple instances of a smart contract to be deployed to a distributed ledger.
+The Factory Pattern applies for applications that require multiple instances of a smart contract to be deployed to a distributed ledger.

 ``Applies to: [] EOSIO    [X] Ethereum    [] Hyperledger Fabric``

 ## Problem
-The objective of the Factory Pattern is to avoid risks connected with the redeployment of similar smart contracts.
-The manual redeployment of similar smart contracts (e.g., smart contracts used for asset representation) from a Template Contract is inefficient because, for example, human engagement is required.
+The manual redeployment of smart contracts (e.g., smart contracts used for asset representation) from a Template Contract is inefficient because human engagement is required.
 In addition, users must trust that the Template Contract used to create new smart contracts is not manipulated if it is kept off-ledger.
-The creation of new smart contracts should be automatically and reliably managed on the distributed ledger in a transparent manner.
-The creation of new smart contracts should be traceable.
+The aim of the Factory Pattern is to automate the deployment of smart contracts from template contracts in a reliable and transparent manner.

 ## Forces
-The forces involved in the Factory Pattern are semantic soundness, manual effort and resource efficiency.
+The forces involved in the Factory Pattern are semantic soundness, manual effort, and resource efficiency.
 Resource efficiency will be reduced as the automation of redeployment of similar smart contracts requires additional smart contracts that enable the automatic re-deployment.
 At the cost of reducing resource efficiency the implementation soundness of the deployed smart contract will be improved through preventing the possibility of off-ledger manipulation and the reduction of human engagement and manual effort.

 ## Solution
-Instantiate two smart contracts: Factory and Template Contract.
+Instantiate two smart contracts: a Factory and a Template Contract.
 The Template Contract serves as a blueprint for smart contracts to be deployed by the Factory.
 The Factory has a function implemented that can be called by users to deploy a Child Contract as an instance of Template Contract.
 In this function, conditions can be defined, which must be met by users to let the Factory deploy a Child Contract.
 If a user meets these conditions, the Factory deploys a new instance of the Child Contract.
 Optionally, the Factory can also implement list of addresses of deployed Child Contract to better trace them.

 ## Example